-No. Any Catholic who remarries without a declaration of nullity for any prior marriage(s) or who marries any other party in the same circumstances is not able to receive Holy Communion, since the reception of Communion is a public statement that one adheres to the life and practice of the Church.
-However, both Pope John Paul II and Pope Benedict XVI have repeatedly affirmed that Catholics remarried outside the Church are still members of the Church and have a right to basic pastoral care.
+No. A Catholic who remarries without a declaration of nullity for any prior marriage(s) may not receive Communion, since the reception of Communion is a public statement that one adheres to the life and practice of the Church.
+However, Pope John Paul II, Pope Benedict XVI, and Pope Francis have repeatedly affirmed that Catholics remarried outside the Church are still members of the Church and have a right to pastoral care and accompaniment.

 Does a declaration of nullity (annulment) affect the legitimacy of children?